SeeShell Scripting API

 - - Handle error conditions, enabling you to write complex scripts

 We use SeeShell to automate the process of extracting data files from our financial system and process the data for use by third party reporting software.
 This used to be a manual process which now takes place automatically over night.
 Data is now available at start of business day, whereas previously the manual process took up to two ours from start of business.
 SeeShell made the automation of the procedure very easy and we are pleased with the functionality it provides.

 Ian Brown, UK - More user quotes

 Connect with other software and data sources

-SeeShell API is the API for websites that do not have an API.
+SeeShell API is the API for websites - and desktop applications - that do not have an API.